ceford/cefjdemos-data-jdm-user-en/articles/articles/article-publishing.md

 ## Publishing panel

-Some of the items in the form are intended for information and cannot be changed directly in the form.
+Some of the fields in the form are intended for information and cannot be changed directly in the form.
 They are shown with grey backgrounds.
-Other fields can be change for specific purposes.
+Other fields can be changed if necessary.

 ### Start Publishing